camel1984/binaryTree/README.md

 node0
 node2

+and static and shared lib are also created in the .libs subdirectory in src/lib:

+[ec2-user@ip-172-31-93-147 binaryTree]$ ls src/lib/.libs/
+libmytree.a  libmytree.la  libmytree.lai  libmytree_la-mytree.o  libmytree.so  libmytree.so.0  libmytree.so.0.0.0

 7. make dist
 8. the dist package can be distributed.

 user:
 1. ./configure
 2. make
 3. sudo make install
+4. uninstall is the same as developer.